ajrcarey/pdfium-render/README.md

     fn export_pdf_to_jpegs(path: &str, password: Option<&str>) -> Result<(), PdfiumError> {
         // Renders each page in the given test PDF file to a separate JPEG file.

-        // Bind to a Pdfium library in the same directory as our application;
+        // Bind to a Pdfium library in the same directory as our Rust executable;
         // failing that, fall back to using a Pdfium library provided by the operating system.

         let pdfium = Pdfium::new(